Bob Greenlee: 2016 car accident

 On Wednesday, December 28, 2016, Bob Greenlee and his wife were driving on U.S. 160 westbound across La Veta Pass between Walsenburg and Alamosa in their 2003 Cadillac Escalade.
-A high-speed (89 MPH) passing unsafe maneuver by Greenlee set off a chain reaction involving several passenger cars and a tractor trailer truck, resulting in one fatality, two serious injuries and five less-serious injuries.
+A high-speed (89 MPH) unsafe passing maneuver by Greenlee set off a chain reaction involving several passenger cars and a tractor trailer truck, resulting in one fatality, two serious injuries and five less-serious injuries.
 Everyone involved was wearing a seat belt and no one was ejected from a vehicle.

 Pat (Patricia) Lucero, 70, from Monte Vista died instantly after the Toyota Camry she was driving was struck by Greenlee's vehicle, once she was already dead, the Camry hit a tractor trailer, then struck a Kia Spectra.
 The Greenlees' SUV also struck a BMW X5 head on, causing it to roll and land on its side.
 Both Greenlee and his wife suffered critical injuries and were hospitalized in two different facilities.
 In all, seven people were transported, by ground ambulance, to three different hospitals.
 The highway was closed for a few hours.
 Initial reports indicated speed was a contributing factor.

 Six weeks after the accident, a meeting between state patrol investigators and the District Attorney's office was being rescheduled and no charges had been filed.

 A week later, the news turned to aggressive driving and speed, as investigators reported Greenlee was "passing improperly" at 22 mph over the speed limit: 87 mph in a 65 mph zone.

 On Wednesday, Feb.
 22, nine criminal charges were filed against Greenlee: two homicide charges - vehicular, criminally negligent - as well as vehicular assault, two counts of careless driving causing injury, reckless driving, speeding, reckless endangerment and improper passing on the left.

 Greenlee's court arraignment was set for Tuesday, Mar.
 28 in Alamosa.
 The most serious of the nine charges - vehicular homicide, a Class 4 felony - could lead to a prison sentence of two to six years.

 In January 2018, Greenlee pleaded guilty to criminally negligent homicide and three other charges, with potential prison time of up 3 years.

 In late March 2018, Greenlee was sentenced in Costilla District Court to a year of home detention, a $100,000 fine, an annual charitable contribution of $100,000 for the ten-year probation term, and 200 hours of community service.
 Although the judge called Greenlee's role in the fatal accident "egregious… inexplicable conduct… inexcusable behavior", he felt that incarceration would essentially be a death sentence and would serve no purpose, and that the $1 million in charitable funds, to an entity selected by the prosecutor, would help the San Luis Valley community.
-Greenlee later appealed the sentence and no donations have been made to such funds.
+Greenlee later appealed the sentence.